This post contains affiliate links. Click here to read my affiliate policy.

 Even if your friends or family aren’t on the real food bandwagon, they’ll still love this bacon queso dip.
 It doesn’t have that characteristic healthy taste like some dishes, so they won’t even know the difference.
 And of course, who can say no to bacon?

 This recipe is inspired by this one.
 The secret to successfully getting a creamy dip with real cheese is to use a binder.
 This keeps the cheese from getting stringy or oily.
-You may be tempted to skip the step with the arrowroot and egg, but don’t do it!
+If you make homemade gluten-free mac and cheese, this tip will help you too!
+You may be tempted to skip the step with the arrowroot and egg, but don’t do it. !

 - In a small bowl or glass measuring cup whisk together the arrowroot, egg yolk and 1 Tbsp of the half and half until smooth.
 You can also use a blender.